mozilla-services/merino-py/docs/adr/0003-test-containers.md

   containers.
 The development community has many popular services out of the box, but developers would still need to know and do more than what's required when using test doubles
 * It could be challenging to provision test fixtures for the underlying containers.
-Feeding the fixture data into the containers could be complex.
+Feeding the fixture data into the containers could be complex
+* Developers need to ensure version consistency across the development, testing, and production environments
+* For third-party API integrations, if the provider doesn't provide a Docker image for their API, Testcontainers alone will not help us much.
+It's possible to use fake API container generators, but it comes with its own complexities as well

 ### B. Yes.
 Reduce the Dependency Overhead in Tests Using Development and Stage Environments